patrick-men/KF2-Server-Deployment/README.md

 With this done, you can run `kubectl get pods -n kf2-server` - this will show you the pod running the game server.
 Copy the name of the pod (should be something along the lines of `kf2-game-server-...`).
 Next up, run `kubectl logs -f <pod-name> -n kf2-server`: This shows you the live logs of the installation process of the server.
 Once it's done, you should see something along the lines of `DevOnline: Sending out playfab requests...`.

-> Note that the first installation can take a while - in my case, with HDDs, it took 20-30 minutes.
+> :warning: Note that the first installation can take a while - in my case, with HDDs, it took 20-30 minutes. :warning:

 # tl;dr Kind